mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 Why was it possible that people using only "local" information (who they knew directly) were able to get a message through across a "global" space by a relatively short path a non-negligible amount of the time?

+This is actually a very similar question to the one we're trying to figure out with ANN indexing: if you have a set of $$n$$ dimensional points, what information do we need to "navigate" around them quickly?

+In fact, it turns out the term "navigable" in "Hierarchical Navigable Small World Graphs" actually has a precise meaning, as does the mysterious and almost informal sounding "small world."
+In order, the title is actually the reverse chronology of the concepts.
+Since graphs go back to 1736, we'll skip ahead to the 90s and start with "small world," just pausing to note the features of graphs needed to understand.

 ### graphs, at sea level